brendandburns/metaparticle/README.md

 # Tear down your service
 $ node examples/server.js --runner=docker delete
 ```

+You can look at [client.js](client.js) for the details of
+the client/server interactions.

 ## A more complex service
 The previous example only turned up a single instance of a single service.